 Please note that the Blue Badges are not made at Hove Town Hall.
 We need to order them from a separate company who will then send it to you directly.

-Applications can take up to 8-10 weeks to process once we have received all of the required documentation.
+Applications can take up to 8 to 10 weeks to process once we have received all of the required documentation.

-We will usually email you or write to you by post if further information is required.
+We will usually email you or write to you by post if more information is needed.

-You may need to have an eligibility assessment, will be carried out over the telephone followed by a walking assessment at Hove Town Hall.
+You may need to have an eligibility assessment.
+We'll do this by phone.
+This is then followed by a walking assessment at Hove Town Hall.